-For morning exams, students need to report to the testing room at 7:15am.
+For morning exams, students need to report to the testing room at 7:30am.
 For afternoon exams students need to report to the testing room beginning at 11:45 a.m. and no later than 12:00pm.
-We encourage students to be on time for check in since there is identification information that must be completed before testing can begin which adds additional time to the testing time.
+We encourage students to be early/ on time for check in since the large number of examinees can mean that parking as well as check in make take time.

 Testing will begin at 8:00am for morning exams and at 12:15pm for afternoon exams.
 For security reasons and per College Board regulations, students will NOT be admitted to the room once the exam materials have been opened.
 Late arrivals who are not admitted to the room are considered ‘no shows’ and are not eligible for the partial refund or for make-up of the exam.